jpsca/authcode/docs/perms.md

 ## AJAX

-To use the CSRF protection with AJAX calls, Authorizer accept the CSRF token in the custom HTTP header X-CSRFToken, for ease of use with popular JavaScript toolkits which allow insertion of custom headers into all AJAX requests.
+To use the CSRF protection with AJAX calls, AuthCode accept the CSRF token in the custom HTTP header X-CSRFToken, for ease of use with popular JavaScript toolkits which allow insertion of custom headers into all AJAX requests.